 Two of the most impacting character are the two women in Alfonso’s life: his mother, Cynthia, and Danetta.
 His mother being the transitions of her son throughout his entire lifetime and the being a representation of the mothers who lose their son to police brutality and what it is like to face a system that seems determined to protect the one behind the uniform.
 Danetta is the love interest of Alfonso in life and death, and represents the youths that are affected by the death of a peer and friend, and in her case, being a witness to the shooting.

 Cynthia had to witness her husband get taken away for something he did not commit, and is once again thrust into a deep ocean of loss and despair over Alfonso’s death.
 She has been wronged by the system that is supposed to protect her twice and she doesn’t hold back in voicing her anger over the world and calling out the media for showing only what they wish to see, her crying over the loss of a son, when it is more than that, he wasn’t lost, he was taken, and that is something she will not accept.

 Danetta is a witnes to her friend’s murder and it is never unremembered that this is a young woman in high school that is dealing with the loss and is still expected to cram for exams.
 There is a powerful scene depicted in this panel that shows a sobbing Danetta who is speaking to her classmates as they voice their opinions on if all police are to blame for the continued police brutality against black people.
 The teacher beautifully explains that not all police can be to blame, but there is absolutely a problem with policing and that was something that needed to be fought against fiercely.
 It is an extremely emotional tense moment as we see that these are children, not even entered into society as adults, already being thrust into a world of violence and fear.

-This graphic novel is must-read for adults and young adults combined and puts into words and image the inside and outside of the Black Lives Matter movement.
+This graphic novel is a must-read for adults and young adults alike.